 Although closing costs can be expensive, some costs are negotiable.
 See if your lender is willing to lower the origination fee or waive an application fee.
 If lender’s title insurance is required, ask your mortgage company if you can shop around to find the best rate rather than paying a fixed fee from the insurance company of their choice.

 The next step is to confirm your closing date.
-This is the date when the seller will be fully moved out of the home, and you will be able to move into the home.
+This is the date when the seller will be fully moved out of the home, and you will be able to move in.
 Keep in mind that the closing date is usually at least one month after the purchase offer has been accepted.
 It can take even longer if you run into unexpected hurdles during the closing process.
-Once you have confirmed the closing date, you can officially start packing your things.
+Once you have confirmed the closing date, you can start packing your things and phoning moving companies.

 At the closing, you will receive a number of important documents to sign.
 It could be upwards of 100 pages, so make sure to ask your real estate attorney or realtor to explain what each document is for.
 Here are some of the documents you can expect to receive: